chainer/chainer/docs/source/tutorial/trainer.rst

     There are many utility dataset classes defined in :mod:`~chainer.datasets`.
 It's recommended to utilize them in the actual applications.

     For example, if your dataset consists of a number of image files, it would take a large amount of memory to load those data into a list like above.
 In that case, you can use :class:`~chainer.datasets.ImageDataset`, which just keeps the paths to image files.
 The actual image data will be loaded from the disk when the corresponding element is requested via ``[]`` accessor.
-Until then, no images are loaded to the memory, so it can save the memory consumption.
+Until then, no images are loaded to the memory to reduce memory use.

 2. Prepare the dataset iterations
 '''''''''''''''''''''''''''''''''